 - Seasonality: During the peak seasons, like the Christmas festivities or other important holidays, consumers tend to buy more to fund their celebrations.

-- Economic crisis: For instance, during the pandemic, there was a high decline in purchasing goods and services due to the demanding living conditions.
+- Economic crisis: For instance, during the pandemic, there was a high decline in purchasing goods and services due to demanding living conditions.

 Therefore, to do this, ensure your analytic approaches provide a broader view of the whole industry for detailed information and accurate predictions.
 It should allow you to assess the patterns throughout the year to determine market changes and the inventory adjustments required to satisfy your customer’s needs.